Stephanie loves trying out new recipes and sharing family favorites! If you enjoy these recipes, please be sure to share your rating below!

 After you learn how to do it, you may find yourself with dinner guests more often!
 Use the cloves in mashed potatoes, on pizzas, with stir-fried vegetables, salads, sauces, and appetizers.
 We even incorporate roasted garlic into homemade salad dressings!

 Roasted garlic can be prepared several days ahead.
-You can refrigerate for up to 4 days before using it in your favorite recipes.
+You can refrigerate for up to four days before using it in your favorite recipes.

 Cook Time for Roasted Garlic (Whole Head)